Skip to main content

 The data for this indicator has been insufficient

-Affordability of vegetarian options compared to meat option
+Affordability of vegetarian compared to meat options

 Lifestyles